-Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize-businesses in southeast Florida.
+Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 Now search engine optimization has been around for a few decades, dating back to the mid-1990s.
 However, SEO takes on more importance in a digital-first world where it’s critical for your company's website to get found by the right people, in the right places, at the right time, and in the right context.
 That's huge.

 SEO is also very much a moving target.
 Google ensures that it is.

 If you think about Google, with hundreds of millions of website pages to constantly index, evaluate, and decide what makes it to page one of search engine results pages (SERPs), what gets pushed back, and what gets buried in oblivion, Google is constantly tweaking its algorithms.

 And Google is constantly having to stay one step ahead of both the kind of content providers that it wants to encourage, as well as the kind of content providers that Google really needs to reign in -- because they’re doing things that don’t provide Google with the kind of content that Google wants to surface for its searchers.

 Think about it at a basic level: What motivates Google?
 What drives Google?

 Google is all about relevance and wants to make sure that when you go to Google.com -- when you do a search on your mobile phone, tablet, desktop, or laptop -- Google wants to make sure that you get back ridiculously relevant results.

 And that has always been the driving force behind Google.
 That's been one of the reasons why Google outmaneuvered Yahoo! and Bing, Microsoft’s search engine, over time.